Ausjorg/rest-api-abstraction/README.md

 # install seqalize-cli globally in order to migrate
 $ npm install -g sequelize-cli

-# if you are goign to use sqlite3 for dev purposes you
-# will need to install sqlite3 manually
-# I have it in package.json already
+# I have sqlite3 in the package.json file already but
+# if you removed it from the package.json file you will need to install it manually
 $ npm install sqlite3

 # when you are ready to migrate